gregurco/jobeet-tutorial/docs/days/day-8.md

 ```

 and import `Symfony\Component\Validator\Constraints\NotBlank` class.
-Next field is `company` and it's required text field with a maximum length of 255 characters:
+Next field is `company` and it’s required text field with a maximum length of 255 characters:

 ```diff
  ->add('company', TextType::class, [